smallfish/prometheus/docs/command-line/promtool.md

 ##### `promtool tsdb dump-series`

-Dump duplicate series (remove samples content) from a TSDB.
+Dump series (identified by a unique set of labels) from a TSDB into JSON format.